 To give a clear understanding of the impact of either option, the following example is provided.

 Assume the NWPP RSG’s MSSC is approximately 1,200 MW.
 Under BAL-002-WECC-3, the NWPP RSG would normally carry approximately 2,200-4,000 MW of Contingency Reserves depending on the time of year.
-Assuming the MSSC occurs, the NWPP RSG would activate 1,200 MW of its reserves and restore the Area Control Error (ACE) to the pre-event level.
+Assuming the MSSC occurs, the NWPP RSG would activate 1,200 MW of its reserves and restore the ACE to the pre-event level.
 Members now have approximately 60 minutes to restore 1,200 MW of reserves while still carrying more than 1,000–2,800 MW, which is greater than the MSSC, assuming it was not reduced with the loss of the 1,180 MW event.
 See figure below.

-Figure 2: Reserves in excess of MSSC; January 1, 2020 through May 1, 2024
+Figure 2: Reserves in excess of MSSC; January 1, 2020, through May 1, 2024

 As discussed earlier, due to market rules related to the WEIM in which most entities are taking part, new resources cannot be added to an entity’s reserves for the next hour (minimum time to add a resource under the WEIM (75 minutes), or other emerging markets.
 If a resource is not already in the WEIM, it cannot count toward the reserves needed.
 So, an entity must have already been carrying reserves greater than required under the WECC standard, or it must reduce load to balance its resources and loads including reserves.
 (It can be argued that by reducing loads, you are putting the interconnection at greater risk because you have removed one available resource, the load, from being an option for the next event.)
-To avoid the declaration of an EEA, the NWPP would need to carry an additional 1,000 MWs above the required reserves or declare an EEA any time the reserves need restored within 60 minutes of the event.
+To avoid the declaration of an EEA, the NWPP would need to carry an additional 1,000 MW above the required reserves or declare an EEA any time the reserves need to be restored within 60 minutes of the event.

-When entities withhold extra reserves to avoid the EEA, this paradigm keeps 2,500 to 4,000 MWs from serving load due to the WECC current standard, which has no technical merit, as compared to the NERC Standard.
-These additional resources could be used to help integrate more inverter-based resources or serve loads more economically if it were available for load service rather than being held out for the third or fourth contingency.
+When entities withhold extra reserves to avoid the EEA, this paradigm keeps 2,500 to 4,000 MW from serving load due to the WECC current standard, which has no technical merit, as compared to the NERC Standard.
+These additional resources could be used to help integrate more inverter-based resources and serve loads more efficiently if it were available for load service.

 Entering an Energy Emergency Alert indicates reduced reliability.
 Given normal scheduling practices, which require bilateral schedules to be completed and approved 75 minutes before the hour, a 60-minute restoration time does not allow adequate time for a Responsible Entity to restore Contingency Reserve in less than 60 minutes from the initiating event, potentially resulting in an Energy Emergency Alert situation.